azizrh/RAG-Math-Learning/README.md

 - `pip install -r requirements.txt`

-- create a file named api, fill it with your gemini api key
+- create a file named api, fill it with your gemini api key (get it from https://aistudio.google.com/apikey)

 - populate data directory with your pdfs then run `python populate_database.py`